 Rossby wave breaking is frequently associated with EPEs over subtropical and extratropical regions (Fig. 6a).
 Frequencies reduce substantially toward the poles and are negligible over the tropics.
-More specifically, regions where EPEs are strongly and significantly (crossed hatching in Fig. 6a) linked to PV structures include southwestern North America and the adjacent eastern Pacific upstream of the Rocky Mountains at subtropical latitudes, central North America downstream of the Rocky Mountains at extratropical latitudes, the entire Mediterranean Basin and surrounding regions extending from the eastern Atlantic over North Africa and a large part of the Middle East, and Northeast Asia with portions north of the Himalaya's and over the Sea of Okhotsk.
-In the Southern Hemisphere, we find the subtropical eastern Pacific and the western fringes of
+More specifically, regions where EPEs are strongly and significantly (crossed hatching in Fig. 6a) linked to PV structures include southwestern North America and the adjacent eastern Pacific upstream of the Rocky Mountains at subtropical latitudes, central North America downstream of the Rocky

-South America upstream of the Andes, the extratropical part of South America downstream of the Andes, the southern African coast and adjacent seas, the southern margins of the Australian continent, and the Southern Ocean around the Antarctic continent.
+470 Mountains at extratropical latitudes, the entire Mediterranean Basin and surrounding regions extending over the eastern Atlantic, North Africa, and a large part of the Middle East, and Northeast Asia with portions north of the Himalaya's and over the Sea of Okhotsk.
+In the Southern Hemisphere, we find the subtropical eastern Pacific and the western fringes of South America upstream of the Andes, the extratropical part of South America downstream of the Andes, the southern African coast and adjacent seas, the southern margins of the Australian continent, and the Southern Ocean around the

+- 475 Antarctic continent.
 Fractions of EPEs that co-occur with PV structures exceed 80 % in all these regions, and reach over 90 % in parts of the Mediterranean and central North America.
-Interestingly, EPEs linked to PV structures also show statistically significant fractions over the core polar regions where their values remain relatively low, in contrast to high values of EPE fractions over much of the extratropics that remain statistically insignificant or even show statistically significant fractions lower than under assumed independence (dots in Fig. 6a), revealing a negative association with PV structures.
-This suggests that very frequent Rossby wave breaking in extratropical storm track regions is not a decisive factor for EPE formation in these regions, whereas infrequent Rossby wave breaking poleward and at several locations equatorward of the extratropical storm track contributes significantly to EPEs.
-Specific regions that were addressed in previous case studies and regional climatological analyses also clearly show up as important regions where Rossby wave breaking is relevant for EPEs; southwestern and central North America, the southern Alps, the Middle East, the western Himalaya's and Pakistan, northern Chile, and southern Africa (Massacand et al., 1998; Martius et al., 2006; Knippertz and Martin, 2007; Hart et al., 2010; Martius et al., 2013; Bozkurt et al., 2016; De Vries et al., 2016, 2018; Vellore et al., 2016; Moore et al., 2019).
-These regions are characterized by high topographic plateaus and mountain ranges, in line with a previously proposed mechanism through which PV streamers force and orient the low-tropospheric moist air flow towards a topographic barrier, supporting the formation of heavy rainfall (Schlemmer et al., 2010).
+Interestingly, EPEs linked to PV structures also show statistically significant fractions larger than under assumed independence over the core polar regions where their values remain relatively low.
+In contrast, high values of EPE fractions over much of the extratropics remain statistically insignificant or even show statistically significant fractions lower than under assumed independence (dots in Fig. 6a), - 480 revealing a negative association with PV structures.
+This suggests that very frequent Rossby wave breaking in midlatitude storm track regions is not a decisive factor for EPE formation in these regions, whereas infrequent Rossby wave breaking poleward and at several locations equatorward of the midlatitude storm tracks contributes significantly to EPEs.
+Specific regions that were addressed in previous case studies and regional climatological analyses also clearly show up as important regions where Rossby wave breaking is relevant for EPEs; southwestern and central North America, the southern Alps, the - 485 Middle East, the western Himalaya's and Pakistan, northern Chile, and southern Africa (Massacand et al., 1998; Martius et al., 2006; Knippertz and Martin, 2007; Hart et al., 2010; Martius et al., 2013; Bozkurt et al., 2016; De Vries et al., 2016, 2018; Vellore et al., 2016; Moore et al., 2019).
+These regions are characterized by high topographic plateaus and mountain ranges, in line with a previously proposed mechanism through which a PV streamer forces and orients the low-tropospheric moist air flow towards a topographic barrier, supporting the formation of heavy rainfall (Schlemmer et al., 2010).